HaldiH/tat/docs/user-guide/installation.md

 #### Linux

 If you are on Linux, there will be no default desktop executable.
-You can however download [this file](https://gitlab.unige.ch/Hugo.Haldi/tat/-/blob/master/data/ch.unige.tat.desktop) and put it into `~/.local/share/applications`, or with a one-liner bash command:
+You can however download [this file](https://gitlab.unige.ch/Hugo.Haldi/tat/-/blob/master/data/ch.unige.tat.desktop) and put it into `~/.local/share/applications`, or with a one-liner bash command :

 ```shell
 curl --create-dirs -O --output-dir ~/.local/share/applications/ https://gitlab.unige.ch/Hugo.Haldi/tat/-/raw/master/data/ch.unige.tat.desktop